Welcome to Product Support, a series devoted to helping you get the most out of your stuff.

 Fortunately, Google is smart enough to remember, and it can be trained to forget.
 Whether you're using Google Search in Chrome, or another web browser like Safari or Firefox, here's how you can delete mistakes as well as disable its auto-fill feature entirely.

 • The incorrect web address will appear in Chrome’s autocomplete suggestion area below the address bar.

 • Scroll down using your keyboard’s arrow keys until the autocomplete suggestion is highlighted.

 Boom, done.
-You won’t see that auto-fill prediction anymore.
+You won’t see that auto-fill suggestion anymore.
 Another option is to turn off all auto-fill predictions in general.
 Here’s how.

 • Open Chrome.

 • Select the three vertical dots in the upper-right corner of Chrome browser.

 • Select Autofill.